Why You Will Love Being a Music Producer

-Cameell Hanna, who has been a music producer for Adele and Justin Timberlake best defines the work of a music producer when he stated “Today’s music producer is handling every role that we had 5 different guys handling 10 years ago.
+Cameell Hanna, who has been a studio manager with clients like Adele and Justin Timberlake, best defines the work of a music producer when he stated “Today’s music producer is handling every role that we had 5 different guys handling 10 years ago.
 They are engineering and mixing as they are writing the songs.
 They are playing the instruments, choosing the co-writers, supplying the studios and even balance the finances of project.
 Many of today’s producers have even absorbed the A&R roles that historically fell on the shoulders of the record label.
 He’s finding the artists, spending the development time nurturing them and then bringing them into the label on a silver platter.”

 Though many have a dream of working in music as a profession the thought can be terrifying.
 Music producing seems like a pipe dream for most and if one is lucky enough to become a music producer it seems as though it would not be a lucrative career path.
 But this is not the case.
 On average music producers can make a median salary of $48,330 annually.
 A typical salary for a senior music producer is $87,970.
 Aside from the money, music production is a career that is constantly changing with the times, so one will never be afraid that their job will be outdated.